 What are the best treatment options?

 This type of injury often requires surgical intervention.
 Depending on the type of elbow injury and the severity of the condition, our orthopedic specialists may recommend one of the following treatments:

 - Ulnar collateral ligament reconstruction (Tommy John Surgery)

 - Open reduction with internal fixation of the elbow

 If you believe you may be suffering from elbow trauma, call 202-295-0511 to schedule a consultation with one of our orthopedic specialists at MedStar Orthopaedic Institute.
-Our doctors have years of experience diagnosing and treating elbow conditions and are pleased to offer comprehensive elbow injury care in the Washington, D.C. area.
+Our doctors have years of experience diagnosing and treating elbow conditions and are pleased to offer comprehensive care in the Washington, D.C. area.